TOEFL Study Guide

 How does the professor feel about the use of Shakespeare’s plays for movies?
 What is the student’s impression of Sherlock Holmes?

 What does the student mean when she says: “Oh!
-But it’s hard to tell realistic stories in action movies.” (listen again) What is the purpose of the professor’s response when he says: “It’s important not to reach a conclusion by looking at just one or two cases of false widow spider deaths.” (listen again)
+But it’s hard to tell realistic stories in action movies.” (listen again) What is the purpose of the professor’s response when he says: “It’s important not to conclude by looking at just one or two cases of false widow spider deaths.” (listen again)

 Organization and making connections